 CYBERSECURITY DATASETS

-IoT Attack and Malware Analysis Datasets:
+IoT Intrusion Detection and Malware Analysis Datasets:

 The CIC-BCCC-NRC TabularIoTAttack-2024 dataset is a comprehensive collection of IoT network traffic data generated as part of an advanced effort to create a reliable source for training and testing AI-powered IoT cybersecurity models.
 This dataset is designed to address modern challenges in detecting and identifying IoT-specific cyberattacks, offering a rich and diverse set of labeled data that reflects realistic IoT network behaviours.
 The dataset extracted a wide array of network characteristics using CICFlowMeter, with each record containing relevant features such as network flows, timestamps, source/destination IPs, and attack labels.